 We occasionally have properties where there is a need for a sensitive let.
-This can be for a number of reasons such as a history of serious anti-social behaviour in property or due to the location of the property.
+This can be for several reasons such as a history of serious anti-social behaviour in property or due to the location of the property.
 These can be approved by the Principal Housing Manager and are closely monitored.